iifl-logo

 INTERNAL CONTROL SYSTEMS & THEIR ADEQUACY

-The Company has a well-defined Internal Control System commensurate with the size, scale and complexities of the operations to support the Business Operations and also to ensure Statutory Compliances.
-These Internal Control Systems are periodically tested for their effectiveness by the Management and by the Statutory & Internal Auditors of the Company and were found to be operating effectively during the year.
+The Company believes that a strong Internal Control framework is an important pillar of Corporate Governance.
+The Company has a well-defined Internal Control System commensurate with the size, scale and complexities of the operations to support the Business Operations & also to ensure Statutory Compliances.
+These Internal Control Systems are periodically tested for their effectiveness by the Management and by the Statutory & Internal Auditors of the Company.
+These Internal Control Systems were found to be operating effectively during the year.

 Our people are the greatest asset and the very foundation of our business.
-We have consistently dedicated ourselves to cultivating a workplace culture built on care, trust, and mutual respect, recognizing that these values are essential to our collective success and growth.
+We have consistently dedicated ourselves to cultivating a workplace culture built on our Core Values i.e. Caring for People, Integrity, including intellectual honesty, openness, fairness & trust and Commitment to Excellence while realizing that these values are essential to our collective success and growth.

-The Human Resource policies and guidelines at your Company are thoughtfully crafted to foster teamwork, encourage a synergistic approach, and cultivate agility and future readiness, all while enhancing the overall employee experience.
-These frameworks play a pivotal role in strengthening the leadership pipeline, attracting dynamic young talent, driving measurable results, expanding market share, and boosting the CompanyRs.s operational profitability.
+The Companys Human Resource policies and guidelines are designed to promote collaboration, enable a synergistic work environment, and build organizational agility with a strong focus on future readiness.
+These frameworks play a critical role in strengthening the leadership pipeline, attracting and nurturing high-potential talent, driving performance-led results, supporting market expansion, and enhancing the Companys overall operational efficiency and profitability.

 CAUTIONARY STATEMENT